MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 The very first step to our deployment journey is launching an instance to deploy our app on.

-To do this, go to the EC2 page of the [AWS Console](https://console.aws.amazon.com/ec2), and click n the "launch Instance".
+To do this, go to the EC2 page of the [AWS Console](https://console.aws.amazon.com/ec2), and click on the "launch Instance".

 You will need to select an AMI.
 We used Amazon Linux 2, but you can choose any Linux based instance.